gavr123456789/Niva/README.md

 // 12
 ```

-Okey, but what if out message has some arguments
+Okey, but what if the message has some arguments?
 Just separate them with colons, this is called a keyword message:
 ```Scala
 obj message: argument